 The ‘race’ for Akaroa

 In the 19th century, the British and the French were rivals in the Pacific.
 The French had only minor interests in New Zealand, but the myth persists that the South Island only escaped being French because in the scramble to colonise Akaroa the British got there first.
 But by the time the French settlers and their naval escort reached New Zealand, the whole country was securely British.
 Lieutenant-Governor Hobson, learning the French were heading for Akaroa, did send Captain Stanley of the Britomart to demonstrate British sovereignty there.
-However there was never any chance Cook Strait would become, like the English Channel, a passage between English- and French-speaking regions.
+However, there was never any chance Cook Strait would become, like the English Channel, a sea passage separating English- and French-speaking regions.

 European settlement begins